 The festival is one of the major events supported by the Pella Historical Society and Museums.
 It is an important fundraiser for this organization.

 The festival is planned by the Tulip Time Steering Committee, six community volunteers who serve for six years, with one committee member rotating off each year while a new member is trained to take their place.
 This committee works year-round to bring the festival to our community and guests.
 In addition there are many partnerships that make the festival possible.
 The City of Pella provides numerous labor hours and support for the festival, as well as the Pella Chamber of Commerce and Pella Convention and Visitors Bureau.
+Our evening Feesthouden celebration is sponsored by Central College, and fireworks on Friday night is sponsored by Pella Corporation.
 Additional community partners are all the volunteers, schools, churches, businesses, and more that support the festival by volunteering, marching the in parade, food booths, and much more.

 What are the costs involved?

 There are many must-see exhibits and features at the festival.
 Entrance fees range from $5 - $20 but are well worth their entrance fee.

 In addition, many of the events at Tulip Time are FREE!
 The Dutch Market charges no admission.
 Many of the gardens are free for your enjoyment.
 Parking along the streets is free.

 What are the parade times during Tulip Festival?

 We have both an afternoon parade and a lighted evening parade.
 Come back later for information on Tulip Time 2022.